Receivers for low-bandwidth optical (through-the-air) communications

 How it works:

 Perhaps the most unique aspect of this circuit is the fact that the JFET's gate-source junction is, in fact, conducting!
-From what I can tell, there are few (if any) other published circuits in which the gate of the JFET being biased into conduction is an essential aspect of their operation.
+From what I can tell, there are few (if any) other published circuits that pre-date this one in which the gate of the JFET being biased into conduction is an essential aspect of their operation.
 Furthermore, there is surprisingly little information to be found in the literature describing how JFETs operate under conditions where gate current is flowing.
-In my experimentation, I have observed that the drain current of most depletion mode JFETs will continue to increase even after the gate-source junction begins to conduct - even to current levels well in excess of the saturation current specified in the device's datasheet.
-As you might expect, the gate-source voltage begins to follow the classic voltage/current diode curve once gate-source conduction occurs.

 Concerning this circuit configuration, some interesting things happen: